carlos-afonso/COVID-19/README.md

 ## New York City (NYC)

+### Important notes

+It's important to keep the following points in mind when looking at the data/plots below about the COVID-19 situation in NYC:

+* The data is from the [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} updates from the New York City Health Department.

+* The data in preliminary and subject to change as cases continue to be investigated.

+* The data includes all cases treated in NYC, regardless of  residence status (i.e., it includes cases in NYC residents and foreign residents treated in NYC facilities).

+* Usually, the data is updated daily, up to twice a day, once in the morning (11 am) and once in the evening (7 pm).
+This webpage is updated every evening, with the evening (7 pm) data update, so that the plots show the data as of the end of the day.
+Each plot explicitly states the date/time of the data being displayed.

 ### NYC latest numbers

 Latest COVID-19 numbers in NYC, according to the [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} updates from the New York City Health Department: